 - “Move-out Date” means the earlier date of:

 - the end of each then-current Year;

-- any date that You have returned the key to ORL; and
+- any date that You have checked out a following the procedures outlined in The Source or website and returned the Key to ORL; and

 - the date the University terminates this Agreement.

 - “Unit” means each Housing feature (e.g., room/suite/apartment) specified in the Agreement.

 - Initiation; Completion.
 You must follow proper procedures to check in and out of the Unit as established by the ORL (see The Source or ORL website).